devs-in-tech/events/Blog-a-thon/README.md

 ## 🤔 How to Participate
 - **To participate, write a blog on Hashnode and add the tag `DevsInTechBlogs` to your blog on Hashnode**

+- **Share your blog on Socials by tagging Hashnode and [DevsInTech](https://twitter.com/devs_in_tech)**

 - **Do not forget to link your social profiles (Twitter and/or LinkedIn) to your Hashnode profile so that you can be contacted if you win.**

 ## 🙋 FAQ

 ### What is it?

 - Blog-a-thon is a blogging challenge brought to you by **DevsInTech** in association with **Hashnode**, a free developer blogging platform.
-We have 3 tracks for May namely- `Open Source`, `Frontend Development`, and `Cybersecurity`.
+We have 3 tracks for May namely- `Development`, `Artifical Intelligence`, `Low Code Tools` and `Hackathons and your experiences`.
 You can write a blog for all or either of them by adding the tag  **`DevsInTechBlogs`**.
-At the end of the month, we will announce one winner for each track, therefore, 3 winners in total, who will be rewarded with Hashnode swags and a shoutout from DevsInTech’s socials.
+At the end of the month, we will announce one winner, who will be rewarded with Hashnode swags and a shoutout from DevsInTech's socials.

 ### When does this end?

-- The challenge ends on March 19, 2023.
+- The challenge ends on May 31, 2023.

 ### How to participate?